๐Ÿงฌ FLUXMATERIA — LIFE SCIENCE

 Known limitations

-• Peptide / macrocycle docking works best when paired with an explicit multi-conformer seed rather than a single SMILES.
+• Peptide / macrocycle docking works best with an explicit multi-conformer seed rather than a single SMILES.

 Dock your next series